owenyoung75/MERA-LSTM/code/tensorized_history/README.md

-## TensorFlow Implementation of general tensor-network models in sequencial modeling
+## General tensor-network models in sequencial modeling (TensorFlow version)

 This part of code is based on Yu's [original repository](https://github.com/yuqirose/TensorRNN) for the work on higher-order nonlinear dynamics[<sup>1</sup>](http://www.stephanzheng.com/pdf/Yu_Zheng_Learning_Chaotic_Dynamics_using_Tensor_Recurrent_Neural_Networks_icml_2017.pdf).
 We have extended the original tensor-train RNN model int 3 directions: